PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

 where $\Omega=[0, \pi]$ and $f=sin(x)$.
 If $\kappa(x)$ has multi-scale properties, for example $\kappa(x) = 0.5sin(2\pi x/\varepsilon) + sin(x) + 2$, where $\varepsilon=1/4$, PINN cannot converge to a satisfied solution.
 In this experiment, we demonstrates that by employing proper sampling strategies, the model can effectively approximate the multi-scale problem.

 \textit{Experiment setup:} The PINN model structure, optimizer, and learning rate settings follow the setup of the two-dimensional Poisson equation experiment.
-The sampling and training parameters are as follows: $N_i=200$, $ep_i=3\text{4}$ for $i\geq 0$.
-For the AT-PINN method, $m=2$, $\epsilon=0.2$, and $T=2$.
-The remaining parameter settings for AT-PINN and other sampling strategies are kept unchanged.
+The sampling and training parameters are as follows: $N_i=200$, $ep_i=3e4$ for $i\geq 0$.
+For the WbAR method, $m=2$, $\epsilon=0.2$, and $T=2$.
+The remaining parameter settings for WbAR and other sampling strategies are kept unchanged.
 A scale of $200$ is multiplied to the boundary loss for all sampling strategies to balance the effect of having fewer boundary sampling points compared to collocation sampling points in one-dimensional problems.
 The adversarial attack parameters are adjusted in order to allow the model to explore the problem domain adequately before focusing on local maxima.

-In Figure \ref{fig:multiscale_aaas}, we demonstrates AT-PINN for the problem (\ref{eq:multiscale}).
-As $k=0$, the model fails to learn the problem solution.
-The model prediction is a smooth curve with small amplitude and the residual shows high-frequency oscillations.
-AT-PINN generates more samples where the residuals are larger.
-From $k=1$ to $k=6$, the model gradually converges to the true solution.
+In Figure \ref{fig:multiscale_aaas}, we demonstrate WbAR for the problem (\ref{eq:multiscale}).
+The residual shows high-frequency oscillations and WbAR generates samples at almost each residual local maximums.
+From $k=1$ to $k=4$, the model gradually converges to the true solution.
 Although the residual still contains high-frequency components, its oscillations amplitude is compressed within a much smaller range.
 When we keep increasing $k$, the model can successfully approximate the equation.

-Comparing to AT-PINN, uniform sampling and SAIS can also approximate the equation (\ref{eq:multiscale}) to some extent.
-As shown in Figure \ref{fig:multiscale_sais}, when $k=0$, the variance of the residual is small and samples are concentrated in a small region.
-As $k$ keeps increasing, the approximation accuracy goes higher.
+Comparing to WbAR, SAIS can also approximate the equation (\ref{eq:multiscale}) to some extent.
+As shown in Figure \ref{fig:multiscale_sais}, when $k=0$, the variance of the residual is small and the samples are concentrated in a small region.
+As $k$ continues to increase, the approximation accuracy improves.
 However, most samples are generated in the central region instead of around the initial values.
-This is because of the mis-match between the residual distribution and the artificial assumed distribution.
-It results slower convergence and larger error comparing to AT-PINN, which is more obvious in Figure \ref{fig:multiscale_comparision}.
+This is because of the mismatch between the residual distribution and the artificially assumed distribution.
+It results slower convergence and larger error comparing to WbAR, which is more obvious in Figure \ref{fig:multiscale_comparision}.
+Compared to uniform sampling (Figure \ref{fig:multiscale_comparision}) and FIPINN-R (Figure \ref{fig:multiscale_comparision_fipinn}), WbAR also demonstrates superior performance.